LGBTQ movements in the United States: Gay Liberation Front

 GLF was shaped in part by the Students for a Democratic Society, a radical student organization of the times.
 Allen Young, a former SDS activist, was key in framing GLF's principles.
 He asserted that "the artificial categories of 'heterosexual' and 'homosexual' have been laid on us by a sexist society, as gays, we demand an end to the gender programming which starts when we are born, the family, is the primary means by which this restricted sexuality is created and enforced, Our understanding of sexism is premised on the idea that in a few society everyone will be gay."
-The GLF's statement of purpose clearly stated: "We are a revolutionary group of men and women formed with the realization that complete sexual liberation for all people cannot come about unless existing social institutions are abolished.
+The GLF's statement of purpose stated, "We are a revolutionary group of men and women formed with the realization that complete sexual liberation for all people cannot come about unless existing social institutions are abolished.
 We reject society's attempt to impose sexual roles and definitions of our nature."
-GLF groups rapidly spread throughout the United States and other countries.

 Members did not limit activism to gay causes.
 In late 1960s and early 1970s, many homosexuals joined protests with other radical groups such as the Black Panthers, women's liberationists and anti-war activists.
 Lesbians brought the principles of radical feminism on the emerging new philosophy, and GLF activists argued that the institution of heterosexual families necessitated the oppression of homosexuals, allowing them to define their gayness as a form of political resistance.
 GLF activist Martha Shelley wrote, "We are women and men who, from the time of our earliest memories, have been in revolt against the sex role structure and nuclear family structure."
-Though the GLF effectively ceased to exist in 1972, unable to successfully negotiate the differences among its members, its activists remained committed to working on political issues and the issue of homosexuality itself.

-GLF's legacy informed gay and lesbian activism throughout the late 1980s and early 1990s when groups such as ACT UP and Queer Nation formed to fight AIDS and homophobia.
-Many of the leaders of these two groups had been either active in or heavily influenced by the ideas first promoted by GLF.

-Though many activists became disenchanted with the organization, they went on to found new groups such as the Gay Activists Alliance and the Radicalesbians.